Real closed field: Decidability and quantifier elimination

-This theorem can be further extended to the following projection theorem.
+The Tarski–Seidenberg theorem extends this result to the following projection theorem.
 If R is a real closed field, a formula with n free variables defines a subset of R^{n}, the set of the points that satisfy the formula.
 Such a subset is called a semialgebraic set.
 Given a subset of k variables, the projection from R^{n} to R^{k} is the function that maps every n-tuple to the k-tuple of the components corresponding to the subset of variables.
 The projection theorem asserts that a projection of a semialgebraic set is a semialgebraic set, and that there is an algorithm that, given a quantifier-free formula defining a semialgebraic set, produces a quantifier-free formula for its projection.